MauritsMolberg/OscilloWatch/README.md

     pip install OscilloWatch

+    pip install synchrophasor @ git+https://github.com/hallvar-h/pypmu

+(Synchrophasor (pyPMU) must be installed manually because it uses a specific fork only accessible through direct GitHub link, which PyPI does not allow.)

 You can also install it by downloading the zip file with the source code or by cloning with Git.
 The following dependencies must then be installed manually: